Success Habits for 2018

 Stop making excuses

 4..
 Change Your Story and Stop making excuses.
-Stop giving yourself reasons as to why you have or have not done something.
+Stop giving yourself reasons why you have or have not done something.
 The amount of energy and hours humans spend justifying to themselves why they did something or not creates paralysis by analysis, stress, feelings of inadequacy, and more.
-Check-in and listen to what you tell yourself about what is required to achieve your goals.
+Check-in and listen to what you tell yourself what is required to achieve your goals.
 Where is your focus?
-Do you tell yourself how hard it is, how you don’t feel like it or how you can’t fit it into your busy lif?
+Do you tell yourself how hard it is, how you don’t feel like it or how you can’t fit it into your busy life?
 Decide now to focus on the positives and all the ways you will and can make time and enjoy the new you.
-If you slip up, review and course correct.
+If you slip up, review and correct your course.
 Don’t let a slip up define your story and cause you to fail.